B-rrrrrr/obsidian_notes/2 Source Material/Ulysses.md

 Page 319:
 "Love loves to love love."

+# Nausicaa
+"For Gerty here is the object of this discourse, not its subject; she is constructed by and through it, not vice versa.
+Similarly, she is the fantasy, not the fantasist.
+As fantasy, as object, she is also a cultural commodity, a product if societal notions of what 'woman' is or should be.
+If as Joyce remarked to Power, 'it all took place in Bloom's imagination', Gerty is Bloom's 'Projected Mirage'; she is his fantasy, a product of the masculine desire of what a woman would be for him - 'as fair a specimen of winsome Irish girlhood as one could wish to see'.
+Or as Gerty says, she is 'more sinned against than sinning'.

 Page 352:
 "Lingerie does it.
 Felt for the curves inside her deshabillé.
 Excites them also when they're.
 I'm all clean come and dirty me.
 And they like dressing one another for the sacrifice."